Download our guide to building an effective literacy program in your district.

 Researchers from Harvard, Johns Hopkins, Stanford, the National Bureau of Economic Research and more have spent extensive amounts of time over the years evaluating whether high-dosage tutoring can be used by schools to help students become fluent readers.
 Here’s what they’ve found:

-- High-dosage tutoring can be more beneficial for at-risk readers than other intervention methods such as small group tutorials, classroom instructional process approaches, and computer-assisted instruction.
+• High-dosage tutoring can be more beneficial for students reading below grade level than other intervention methods such as small group tutorials, classroom instructional process approaches, and computer-assisted instruction.

 The Math Research